websharper-samples/PeopleAPI/README.md

 ## Building and starting the application

-Simply run the following command:
+Simply run the following commands:

 ```
+cd src
-dotnet run -p PeopleDb
+dotnet run
 ```

 ## Code walkthrough

-The API is implemented in [App.fs](PeopleDb/App.fs).
+The API is implemented in [App.fs](src/App.fs).

 - The module `Model` contains the types used by our application:
     - `EndPoint` and `ApiEndPoint` together describe the endpoints of the API.
 They describe the accepted URLs and JSON bodies.